HicaroD/TodoAsIssue/README.md

 - Linux: Working properly on Manjaro Arch Linux.
 - Windows: It might work, but it was not tested.
 - macOS: It might work, but it was not tested.

+## UML Diagram
+My UML diagram is very big, therefore I'll just link to the file instead of trying to put it here.
+Check it [here](diagram.puml).

 ## Design patterns used